 - River- View Resort: Featuring a shared lounge, the resort has air-conditioned rooms as well as free WiFi.
 There is also a restaurant.
-Moreover, all rooms have a toaster, fridge, a coffee machine, a bidet, free toiletries and a desk.
+Moreover, all rooms have a toaster, a fridge, a coffee machine, a bidet, free toiletries, and a desk.
 The resort also provides certain rooms that include a balcony.

 What are some temples near Kashi Vishwanath Temple Uttarkashi?

 Some temples near Kashi Vishwanath Temple Uttarkashi are:

 - Mansa Devi Temple, Haridwar: Mansa Devi Temple is a Hindu temple for Goddess Mansa, on top of Bilwa Parvat in Haridwar, Uttarakhand.
 Also popular as ‘Bilwa Tirth‘, this temple is among the panch tirth within Haridwar.
 ‘Mansa‘ means ‘wish‘ and it is a popular belief among the devotees that the goddess fulfills their wishes.